FRD Erebus 10R

 Custom

 • A hull built to your standards, with varying thickness, and specialized fittings and designs.
 Build your own sheeting system and deck layout, and mix PLA-CF and PETG-CF on demand, with your own designs of colors embedded in the hull without coats.
+Two hulls that use the same fin and rig with different fittings may also be purchased, allowing for swapping hulls for club or national events at a cost-saving price.

-• P.O.R
+• P.O.A

 • Servo tray size.